turingschool/front-end-curriculum/projects/module-1/rock-paper-scissors-solo-v2.md

 💫ON TRACK💫 can look like:
 - Crafts JS according to the [Turing JS Style Guide](https://github.com/turingschool-examples/javascript/tree/master/es5)
 - No nested if/else statements or for loops.
-- Functions are DRY and adhere to the Single Responsibility Prinicple (SRP)
+- Functions are DRY and adhere to the Single Responsibility Principle (SRP)
 - Global variables are thoughtfully created, with a clear understanding demonstrated as to what needs to be global and what can be local
 - The application correctly implements a data model for the `player` and `game` objects, including all required methods.
 The data model is kept up to date.